Friday 20 September 2024

 We spoke about many good progress Kiera has made in 2024.
 However, I like to touch on one major tournament that slipped out of her hands.
 Like all athletes, performances has ups and downs.
 Similarly for Kiera in this year’s JET finals.

 She was drawn into a difficult preliminary group with Mirza Batrisya (BJSS, Pahang) and Dayana Farisha (Terengganu).
 Many eyebrows were raised because all three drawn into this group were top rank in their respective State BAs.
 Particularly Mirza who was arguably considered the TOP U14 girls in the country (in the absence of Low Zi Yu).
 However the draw here were based on points earned during JET 1 & JET 2 despite some inconsistencies in the draw.
 Kiera was distraught.
 We made all attempts to keep her motivated and approach the game positively but it was never easy convincing a growing up mind with a bundle of nerves.
-She won against Dayana but lost to Mirza.
+To make matters worse, on the night before her first match, she developed an abdominal discomfort likely from a bad Calpis cultured milk she had consumed after dinner.
+So severe was her discomfort that she could not sleep on the first night.
+We feared the worst as she may not be at her best due to insufficient sleep.
+The next day, fortunately, she won against Dayana but lost to Mirza.
 Mirza won both her games in the group.
 Only the top in each group qualifies for the quarter finals.
 Thus Kiera’s quest for honours in the JET Finals ended in the preliminary round.

 Similarly in the U14 doubles category, Kiera and Eva could not top their preliminary group after losing to the top ranking pairs of Putrajaya and Terengganu although they won the Johor pair.
 With two losses and only one win in their group, their quest also came to an end.